An official website of the United States government

-VERIFIED AS OF FEBRUARY 29, 2024
+VERIFIED AS OF MARCH 13, 2025

-INFORMAL REPORT PROCESS
+INFORMAL COMPLAINT PROCESS

 2. Informal Third Party.
 Request assistance from another person.
 Ask another person to talk with alleged offender(s) involved, to accompany while utilizing the direct approach, or to intervene to help resolve the conflict.
 The complainant does not have to accompany the third party for the approach.